sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 [ACCORDION-BEGIN [Step 3: ](Get familiar with default configuration)]

-Navigate to **SAP Mobile Cards** to look into Mobile Cards configuration.
+Navigate to **SAP Mobile Cards** to look into the Mobile Cards configuration.

 ![MobileCards](Markdown_files/img_009.png)